secretgrampuh/vfx-editorial-pipeline/README.md

 # VFX Editorial Pipeline

+TL;DR This pipeline was built over about 15 months for an animation studio.
+This particular pipeline works for live action > CG > full rotoscoped pipeline (Think A Scanner Darkly or Waking Life art style).

+The project involved our studio and 2 different vendors, and artists in like 4 different continents; so it was very important that we automate movement of all files to ensure standardization and consistency of data delivery.
+Ultimately what you see in this repo would send and receive all files to vendors and from vendors, update and sync all Shotgrid instances (there were 2), and automatically generate a brand new timeline for the editor so they never had to waste time importing new shots and cutting into the timeline.
+This was completely ran on Python; and made it incredibly simply to re-configure and deploy on new shows when the studio brought in new projects.

+If you're interested in deploying a similar round-trip file delivery system and timeline automation on your show give me a call.

+OK!
+Now on to the in-depth explanation:

 Eleven tools built for a 1700+ shot feature blending live-action, rotoscoping, and multiple CG layers per shot, split into five groups.
 Four chain together on the ingest/build side to do the following:

 - one turns an editor's full-movie timeline export into per-shot reference XMLs